1.1 You may place an order for a subscription by submitting an order form on issuesonline.co.uk or by email to firstname.lastname@example.org.

 8.4 Termination shall not affect the rights that You or Independence have under the Contract.

-9.1.3 if sent by fax to the Party’s fax number or by email to the Party’s email address at the date and time given on the sender’s transmission acknowledgement slip or (in the case of manifest error or loss of the slip) on receipt.
+12.1.3 if sent by email to the Party’s email address at the date and time given on the email sent.

 12.2 No third parties shall have any rights under this Contract as a result of the Contracts (Rights of Third Parties) Act 1999.
 No variation to this Contract and no subsequent agreement to this Contract creates any such rights unless it expressly states so.